NCCG is a small

 - an induced

 simulation of Multiple Personality Disorder (MPD).
-I have read that

-this practice is extremely dangerous, and people who have this done to
+this practice is extremely dangerous, and people who have

 them can have lifelong mental problems as a result.